Donate

 Requires an appointment with a specialist nurse or doctor to have it fitted.
 It works immediately, meaning you won’t need to use any other contraception once it’s fitted.

-The non-hormonal coil or IUD is a T-shaped flexible plastic device, slightly bigger than a 50p coin, that is placed in the uterus.
+The copper coil or IUD is a small T-shaped flexible plastic and copper device, slightly bigger than a 50p coin, which is put into the uterus through the vagina by a trained doctor or nurse.

-The IUD is a method of long-acting reversible contraception (or LARC).
+The copper coil is a method of long-acting reversible contraception (or LARC).
 These methods don’t rely on you remembering to take them, but they do need a trained doctor or nurse to administer or fit them for you.

 More about the non-hormonal coil as emergency contraception